-It is also helpful to know that it is possible to pair multiple strategies together or to “mix and match” ideas to find the method that matches your given needs and budgetary style.
+You can start finding the right one for you by researching different types of budgeting.
+It’s even possible to pair multiple strategies together or to “mix and match” ideas to find the method that matches your needs and budgetary style.

-Everyone’s financial situation is different, and this list is in no way exhaustive of all the options out there, but here is a deeper look at five popular budgeting methods that you might consider working into your strategy.
+Everyone’s financial situation is different, and this list is in no way exhaustive.
+That said, however, here is a deeper look at seven popular budgeting methods that you may want to check out.

 1. Line-Item Budget

-A line-item budget is what you may first imagine when you think of a “typical” budget.
-You know the kind, in Excel or some other spreadsheet that lists out each expense by category.
-The goal with the line-item budget is to keep track of monthly expenditures so they don’t exceed spending targets.
+A line-item budget is what you may first imagine when you think of a “typical” type of budgeting.
+You know the kind: a spreadsheet that lists out each expense by category.
+The goal with a line-item budget is to keep track of monthly expenditures so they don’t exceed spending targets.

 Often, you’ll hear the term “line-item budgeting” in terms of business accounting.
-Businesses use line-item budgeting to track expenditures throughout the year.
-Specifically, they are looking at cash inflows and outflows.
+Businesses use this technique to track cash inflows and outflows.
 In your own personal budget, it might help you to do the same.